Coco Chanel

 Her couture house closed in 1939, with the outbreak of World War II.
-Chanel stayed in France and was criticized during the war for collaborating with the Nazi-German occupiers and the Vichy puppet regime to boost her professional career.
-One of Chanel's liaisons was with a German diplomat, Baron (Freiherr) Hans Günther von Dincklage.
-After the war, Chanel was interrogated about her relationship with Dincklage, but she was not charged as a collaborator due to intervention by British prime minister Winston Churchill.
-When the war ended, Chanel moved to Switzerland, returning to Paris in 1954 to revive her fashion house.
-In 2011, Hal Vaughan published a book about Chanel based on newly declassified documents, revealing that she had collaborated directly with the Nazi intelligence service, the Sicherheitsdienst.
+Chanel stayed in France during the Nazi German occupation and collaborated with the occupiers and the Vichy puppet regime.
+Declassified documents revealed that she had collaborated directly with the Nazi intelligence service, the Sicherheitsdienst.
 One plan in late 1943 was for her to carry an SS peace overture to Churchill to end the war.
+Chanel began a liaison with a German diplomat/spy she had known before the war, Baron (Freiherr) Hans Günther von Dincklage.
+After the end of the war, Chanel was interrogated about her relationship with Dincklage, but she was not charged as a collaborator due to intervention by her friend—British prime minister Winston Churchill.
+When the war ended, Chanel moved to Switzerland before returning to Paris in 1954 to revive her fashion house.